 The only thing I would add is that, you know, we have to avoid, as an industry, and try really hard not to stigmatize people who get hit, because it's not a matter of if, it's when we'll all get hit.

 But I think what's happening is that people who pay a ransom, and there's a really, really good reason why a hospital would pay it, like I said before, or others would pay it, but people who pay a ransom basically demonstrate that they have control deficiencies.
 So, and they basically advertise themselves as a wider target.
 It's not just about the whole law enforcement thing.
 "Well, if I pay ransom because someone's been kidnapped, I'm more willing do it again.
 So, I'll be targeted again."

 There's a little bit of that as well.
 But I think ransom payment is, generally speaking, a recognition that there is other things wrong.
 So, you're going to be a bigger target from that point forward because of what that exposes.
 So, I agree completely that a lot of this, as I said before, is let's not be so tempted to look at the new, cool, sexy stuff and focus on the basics.
 Patching, hygiene, and just good general practice there.

 Going back to the basics.
-That's all we've always learned from Day one in cybersecurity.
 Well, thank you, all, for joining us today, and thank you to our panelists, Patrick and Mike.
 We loved your conversation and all the thoughts that you shared with us today.